brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

   TOTAL_PARAMS=85078272 (85.078M) UNIQUE_PARAMS=85078272 (85.078M)
      10: Block, 11: Block, 12: Block, 13: LayerNorm, 14: Linear, 15: <lambda>, loss: CrossEntropyLoss
    ```

+**IMPORTANT**: there's an [open bug](https://github.com/microsoft/DeepSpeed/issues/4274) on DeepSpeed related to activation checkpointing combined with pipelining.
+I will wait for the fix to be published to before including activation checkpointing in the benchmark results.
+So for the time being, I'll profile [AlexNet](https://en.wikipedia.org/wiki/AlexNet), a similar network also based on a sequence of blocks.

 The results are the following: